-There will be 6 different exhibitions to visit during the 2019 Crystal Days in Lubań (short descriptions below).
+There will be several different exhibitions to visit during the 2021 Crystal Days in Lubań (short descriptions below).
 The exhibitions will be presented at the Regional Museum in the Lubań City Hall and the historic Bracka Tower and will include a few thousands of unique specimens from Polish and foreign collectors.

 Agates of the worldfrom Hannes Holzman’s collection.
 (Austria)